How To Set Up A Charcoal Grill For Smoking Or Grilling

 Hardwood or fruitwood adds smoky flavor and complexity.
 But it is easy to ruin food with too much wood.
 Your exact setup may be different than mine if you don't have a Weber Kettle, but if you follow the concepts, killer barbecue and grilling are in your future.
 Click here for more info about meat science.
 Click here for more about the thermodynamics of cooking.

 Now this is important: Every grill design is different.
-The two key temps you need to master are 225°F and 325°F. The first thing to do is to test and calibrate your grill without food so you can see how it performs.
+The three key temps you need to master are 225°F, 325°F, and Warp 10 (pedal to the metal).
+The first thing to do is to test and calibrate your grill without food so you can see how it performs.
 Read this article about calibration and dry runs.
 Once you have your grill figgered out, it will take only a few minutes to set up the next time.
 It is essential, required, necessary, to have a good digital thermometer since most bi-metal dial grill thermometers are next to worthless.
-They can be off by 50 to 100°F!
+They can be off by 50°F!
 You can't cook unless you know your oven's temp!

-There are several ways to start a charcoal fire, but my favorite is with a chimney (right).
+There are several ways to start a charcoal fire, but my favorite is with a chimney (click the link for more on the subject).
 It is a tube with an upper compartment and a lower compartment.
 Put newspaper in the lower compartment, charcoal in the upper compartment, light the paper, and in about 15 minutes you have a measured quantity of charcoal ready to go and if you do it the same way every time you can get pretty consistent.
 Consistency is important!

-Bank the coals against only one side, not two (shown at right).
+Bank the coals against only one side, not two.
 This way you can start thick steaks at a low temp on one side, bring the inside up to close to your desired finish temp, and then quickly crisp the exterior over the high heat.
 This technique, called reverse sear is a great way for cooking thick steaks.
 For tough cuts like ribs, pork butt, or beef brisket, you also use the indirect side.
 For ribs, you can add the sauce at the end so it doesn't burn, and move it to the direct heat to crisp it quickly (see my article on Saucing Strategies).
 Fill the pan with hot water so the coals don't burn down while heating up the water.
 Don't bother using apple juice or other flavored liquid.
 It makes no difference in flavor and just wastes money.
-That means they are ready.

 If space allows, place another pan of hot water directly above the coals.
 It adds more moisture.
 Position the grate with a handle over the coals, as in the photo at right.
 This makes adding more coal and wood chips easy.
 Some grates have hinges to make adding coals easier.
 Weber sells a grate like this.
 With rib racks to hold the ribs on end you can get 3 to 4 slabs of baby backs on the grate.
 But beware of rib racks, the meat can be very close to touching and if the space is less than an inch, you should add 30 to 60 minutes to the cooking time.